FREQUENTLY ASKED QUESTIONS

 MASSAGE: As a massage stimulates digestion, you should avoid eating a full meal before your treatment.
 Please also ensure you are well hydrated with non-stimulating and non-alcoholic beverages before your massage.

-If you have booked in for Clinical Aromatherapy you are asked to remove any make-up before arriving.
+AROMATHERAPY TREATMENTS: If you have booked in for Clinical Aromatherapy please remove any make-up before arriving.
 There will be some residual oil left on your body after your treatment and it is advised to wear appropriate and comfortable clothes.
 Some degree of undress should be expected and towels will be used for your comfort and dignity.

-It is advised to bathe/shower before your treatment.
+It is advised to bathe/shower before your treatment massage or aromatherapy treatment.
 To allow the Essential oils to be fully absorbed into the skin, you should wait at least 3 hours – ideally overnight – before bathing or showering afterwards.

 It is best to exercise before your massage.
 Generally, exercising after a massage will add stress or strain to the muscles that have just been relaxed.
 We recommend a 12-hour break from exercise after a full body massage to allow muscles to recover fully.
 You may feel tired after treatment.
-Please make sure to drink plenty of water afterwards.
+Please make sure to drink plenty of water afterwards to support your rehydration.

 The practice of using essential oils, hydrolats and other botanicals in bespoke products prepared specifically for you after discussing your health history, to address your physical, physiological, emotional and spiritual health… treating the whole person not the symptom or disease.